-where $\bar{u_{\xi}}(x, y, t)$ is obtained by taking spanwise averaging of the instantaneous velocity $u_{\xi}(x, y, z, t)$.
-Specifically, high-speed streaks are observed in the spanwise gap between the rough elements, while low-speed streaks exist due to the blockage effects of the roughness elements.
-Note that these streaks can be observed in all cases with different $\alpha$, even though the LE region appears to show different patterns, which presumably depends on whether there exists LE separation as discussed in figure~\ref{fig:LE_streamline}.
-Moreover, due to the larger slope and smaller spacing, the strength of streaks in the high wavenumber cases as shown in figures \ref{fig:u_disp}(\textit{b,c}) is obviously stronger than in the low wavenumber case shown in figure \ref{fig:u_disp}(\textit{a}).
+where $\bar{u}_{\xi}(x, y, t)$ is obtained by taking spanwise averaging of the instantaneous velocity $u_{\xi}(x, y, z, t)$.
+Specifically, high-speed streaks are observed in the spanwise gap between the roughness elements, while low-speed streaks exist due to the blockage effects of the roughness elements.
+Note that these streaks can be observed in all cases with different $\alpha$, even though the LE region appears to show different patterns, which presumably depends on whether there exists LE separation as discussed in Fig.~\ref{fig:LE_streamline}.
+Moreover, due to the larger slope and smaller spacing, the strength of streaks in the high wavenumber cases as shown in Figs.~\ref{fig:u_fluc+u_disp}(\textit{e,f}) is visibly stronger than in the low wavenumber case shown in Fig.~\ref{fig:u_fluc+u_disp}(\textit{d}).